SkautDevs/kissj/README.md

 #### Local mail service at Linux/Mac

 - using https://gist.github.com/raelgc/6031274 and on Linux Mint works like a charm!
-- not exactly like a charm on others:
+- on others:
     - https://serverfault.com/questions/184138/quick-linux-mail-server-setup-for-programming
         - good to setup the aliases, so that the mail falls into your account's mailbox
         - installing procmail fixed it for me (instead of postfix)
     - easier than setting up thinderbird is just typing `mail` in commandline